 - A. The Internal Affairs Responsibility is herein established.
 The personnel assigned to the Internal Affairs function shall serve at the pleasure of and be directly responsible to the Chief of Police.
 Primarily, the duties and responsibilities associated with this function are shared by each Division Commander. - 1.
 The goal of Internal Affairs is to ensure that the integrity of the department is maintained through a system of internal discipline where fairness and justice are assured by objective, impartial investigation and review. - 2.
-Those officers who have been assigned the authority within the internal affairs function bear with it the responsibility and obligation to discipline officers fairly and consistently. - 3.
+Those officers who have been assigned the authority within the internal affairs function bear with it the responsibility and obligation to discipline officers fairly and consistently and complete training as mandated by the Division of Criminal Justice.
+Additionally, investigators must recuse from cases where they have a conflict of interest that may prevent them from being impartial in the investigation of a subject employee. - 3.
 The Chief of Police will not assign any personnel charged with the representation of members of the collective bargaining unit to the internal affairs function. - 4.
 Notwithstanding any other notification protocol herein included, the Chief of Police must be immediately advised of any allegation of wrongdoing on the part of an employee that would constitute a criminal offense or has the potential to have a significant negative impact on the operation or reputation of the Department. - 5.
 The internal affairs function shall be responsible for the investigation and review of all allegations of misconduct by members of this department. - a.
 Misconduct is defined as: - (1) Commission of a crime or an offense (Refer to the Sussex County Prosecutor's Office); - (2) Violation of departmental rules and regulations, policy, procedures and special orders or; - (3) Conduct which adversely reflects upon the officer or the department. - 6.
-The authority to issue disciplinary action shall be as follows:
+In addition to investigations concerning allegations of criminal and administrative Misconduct, the Internal Affairs Unit shall receive notice of: - a.
+Any firearm discharge by department personnel, whether on-duty or off-duty, unless the discharge occurred during the course of a law enforcement training exercise; routine target practice at a firing range; a lawful animal hunt; or the humane killing of an injured animal; - b.
+Any discharge of an agency-owned firearm by anyone other than agency personnel;